binarybottle/engram/README.md

 ## Guiding criteria   <a name="criteria">

     1. Assign letters to keys that don't require lateral finger movements.
-    2. Promote alternating between hands over uncomfortable transitions with the same hand.
+    2. Promote alternating between hands over uncomfortable same-hand transitions.
     3. Assign the most common letters to the most comfortable keys.
     4. Arrange letters so that more frequent bigrams are easier to type.
     5. Promote little-to-index-finger roll-ins over index-to-little-finger roll-outs.
     6. Balance finger loads according to their relative strength.
     7. Avoid stretching shorter fingers up and longer fingers down.
     8. Avoid using the same finger.
-    9. Avoid the upper and lower rows.
-    10. Avoid skipping over the home row.
+    9. Avoid skipping over the home row.
-    11. Assign the most common punctuation to keys in the middle of the keyboard.
+    10. Assign the most common punctuation to keys in the middle of the keyboard.
-    12. Assign easy-to-remember symbols to the Shift-number keys.
+    11. Assign easy-to-remember symbols to the Shift-number keys.

 ### Factors used to compute the Engram layout <a name="factors">
   - **N-gram letter frequencies** <br>